 Nowadays, Michael Moore is said to be one of the best directors of contemporary American documentaries.
-He is admired to such extent that in 2007 at the Cannes Film Festival his film Sicko was awarded a fifteen-minute standing ovation (Hacker 734).
-In his film, director, producer and writer Michael Moore exposes a true U.S. healthcare system, where the most important thing is not to cure, but to maximize profits, even if it leads to the patient’s death.
+He is admired to such an extent that in 2007 at the Cannes Film Festival his film Sicko was awarded a fifteen-minute standing ovation (Hacker 734).
+In his film, director, producer and writer Michael Moore expose a true U.S. healthcare system, where the most important thing is not to cure, but to maximize profits, even if it leads to the patient’s death.
 Employees of insurance companies describe various tricks to prolong treatment even after the death of the client.
-The film also focuses on health care in Canada, UK, France, and Cuba, and this comparison is not in favor of the United States.
-Michael Moore speaks openly about what is accepted to remain silent in the United States, as affected by the political system and ideology.
-The director describes the current state of healthcare in the U.S. succinctly and correctly and states his position about the film’s agenda smoothly and consistently.
+The film also focuses on health care in Canada, the UK, France, and Cuba, and this comparison is not in favor of the United States.
+Michael Moore speaks openly about what is acceptable to remain silent in the United States, as affected by the political system and ideology.
+The director describes the current state of healthcare in the U.S. succinctly and correctly and states his position on the film’s agenda smoothly and consistently.

 - The corruption of the aristocratic elite and bureaucracy.

 - The advertising company or information warfare priority for market goods and services in the medical field.

 - The true face of the healthcare system.

 - The relationships between the issues are presented above.